Eric Abraham – Founding Producer

 Eric Abraham is a film, television and theatre producer, best known for producing the Academy Award-winning films Ida and Kolya.
 A South African-born former journalist and human rights activist banned and house-arrested by the apartheid government in 1976 and exiled for 15 years, he became a producer of BBC TV’s Panorama before going on to form Portobello.

 He went on to produce many acclaimed television dramas including John le Carre’s A Murder of Quality and the BBC TV crime series Dalziel & Pascoe.
-He produced Roald Dahl’s Danny the Champion of the World, Jan Svěrák’s Dark Blue World and Empties, Tim Roth’s The War Zone, Jez Butterworth’s Mojo and Birthday Girl, Jiri Menzel’s The Life and Extraordinary Adventures of Private Ivan Chonkin, Quiet Chaos starring Nanni Moretti, and Joshua Marston’s The Forgiveness of Blood, winner of a Silver Bear at the 2011 Berlin Film Festival.
+He produced Roald Dahl’s Danny the Champion of the World, Jan Svěrák’s Dark Blue World and Empties, Tim Roth’s The War Zone, Jez Butterworth’s Mojo and Birthday Girl, Jiri Menzel’s The Life and Extraordinary Adventures of Private Ivan Chonkin, Quiet Chaos starring Nanni Moretti, Joshua Marston’s The Forgiveness of Blood, winner of a Silver Bear at the 2011 Berlin Film Festival and, most recently, Oliver Hermanus’ Moffie, which premiered at the 76th Venice Film Festival.

 With his wife, publisher and philanthropist Sigrid Rausing, he co- founded the Portobello Books publishing house in 2005, and later that year they acquired the highly regarded literary journal Granta and Granta Books.